awsdocs/amazon-eks-user-guide/doc_source/create-service-account-iam-policy-and-role.md

    ACCOUNT_ID=$(aws sts get-caller-identity --query "Account" --output text)
    ```

 1. Set your OIDC identity provider to an environment variable with the following command\.
-Replace *my\-cluster* with the name of your cluster\.
+Replace `my-cluster` with the name of your cluster\.
 **Important**
 You must use at least version `1.23.11` or `2.6.3` of the AWS CLI to receive the proper output from this command\.
 For more information, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the *AWS Command Line Interface User Guide*\.